 - Repeat Viewing.
 Being able to see the entire surroundings of a given scene is not just more intriguing the first time your audience sees it.
 Instead, it also is more likely to persuade your audience to come back to it time after time, seeking out new perspectives and new ways to view the content.
 The result tends to be increased loyalty between your audience and your brand content.

-Much like 3D renderings, 360° content has gained a foothold in marketing for these reasons.
+Much like 3D renderings, 360° content has a foothold in marketing for these reasons.
 Leveraging it can and should become a core part of your promotional strategy.

-The Nuances of Virtual Reality Content
+The Nuances of VR Content

-Perhaps the buzziest of terms discussed in this article, VR is everywhere you look.
+Perhaps the buzziest of terms in this article, VR is everywhere you look.
 It’s being hailed as the future of marketing, training, and a number of other industries.
 Being able to fully immerse your audience into your content is certainly a goal worthy of digging into further.

 Virtual Reality, Defined